-Prices for it are more in the family car sphere too, with the e-C4 starting at £30,895 (after the grant), Citroen offers the e-C4 with three trim levels: Sense, Shine and Shine Plus.
+Prices for it are more in the family car sphere too, with the e-C4 starting at £29,995, Citroen offers the e-C4 with three trim levels: Sense, C-Series Edition and Shine Plus.
 LED headlights, head-up display, 18-inch alloys and climate control are standard on all models, as is the neat touchscreen infotainment system and reversing camera.
-Higher spec Shine models add privacy glass and creature comforts such as keyless entry and heated steering wheel.
+Higher spec C Series Edition models add privacy glass and creature comforts such as keyless entry and heated steering wheel.
 Shine Plus adds leather trim, a better sound system and heated front seats.

 In terms of design, the e-C4 strikes a neat balance between conventional and wacky.
 It’s daring enough to mark you out from the crowd, but not crazy enough to have kids laughing at you at pedestrian crossings.
 The swooping rear roofline gives it an almost coupe-like profile and the designers have done a great job in disguising the car’s height.
 The blue-rimmed vents at the front and side are particularly pleasing details in what is one of Citroen’s sharper pieces of design.